Probate Q&A Series

 Short Answer

 Yes.
 In North Carolina, a personal representative can sell estate real estate to create cash to pay valid estate debts and expenses, and those debts generally get paid before any distributions to heirs or devisees.
-The main approval issue is the sale itself: a sale of estate real property to pay debts is typically done through a clerk-supervised sale proceeding, with an order authorizing the sale and a confirmation process (including an upset-bid period).
-After the proceeds come into the estate, the clerk often reviews and approves the proposed payments and final distribution through the estate accounting and distribution process.
+The main approval issue is the sale itself: if the will does not give the personal representative an express power to sell the real property, a sale of estate real property to pay debts is typically done through a clerk-supervised special proceeding under Chapter 28A, Article 17, followed by the judicial sale procedures in Chapter 1, Article 29A, including any required confirmation and 10-day upset-bid period.
+After the proceeds come into the estate, the clerk reviews the estate accounting and final distribution through the estate accounting and distribution process.

 Understanding the Problem